 We host Regional Kindergarten Information Sessions where parents can learn more about the Kindergarten program and have their questions answered.
 In the spring, each school also hosts an Orientation event where families can tour their new school, learn more, and ask more questions!

 Living, Learning and Leading in a Changing World 2015-2018

 As an organization committed to continuous improvement, we believe it is critical to take time periodically to pause, reflect, and consider how best to move forward toward greater success, for our students and staff.

 To that end, every four years we ask ourselves, and the parents and public we serve, what are the most crucial needs in public education today, and tomorrow.

 Living, Learning and Leading in a Changing World 2015-2018 is a culmination of a 10-month journey of consultation, dialogue and realization that began in 2015.
 Our most recent Strategic Priorities update contains an overview of ongoing work in all departments, and specific expected outcomes and plans of action, in support of the strategic plan.

 Equity and Inclusive Education - Safe, Equitable and Inclusive Environments is a key area of focus of our Strategic Plan.
 We are committed to creating safe and positive environments by fostering a culture of respect and inclusion.
 Please click here to read about our actions to further this commitment during the 2016-17 school year.

 BOARD MAINTAINS READING, WRITING IMPROVEMENTS OVER TIME; MATH REMAINS A FOCUS

 Kawartha Pine Ridge District School Board students have largely maintained the improvements they have made in provincial testing over time in the areas of reading and writing, while mathematics results remain an area of concern.
-Please see here for latest board results, or here for individual school results.
+Please see here for individual school results.